mcc-us/bookkeeping/_pages/chap8.md

 ---
 layout: post
-title: Chapter 8 Purchases, Accounts Payable and Cash payments
+title: Chapter 8 Purchases, A/P & Cash payments
 tags: sales
 ---

-## Chapter 8 Purchases, Accounts Payable and Cash payments

 ### Record purchases of merchandise on credit in a general journal.